ArrowCod/Sorting-Algorithm-Visualizer/README.md

 We would like to thank all the contributors and open-source projects that made this Sorting Visualizer possible.
 Your dedication and effort are greatly appreciated.

-Special thanks to [Timo Bingmann](https://youtu.be/kPRA0W1kECg?si=WSsOaFkJ_InSas42) for motivate and inspired me to build this project.
+Special thanks to [Daniel Shiffman](https://youtu.be/67k3I2GxTH8?si=yAY-LQgcE47QRcg3) for motivate and inspired me to build this project.

 Happy Sorting!